 A much more straightforward tool for accessing network drive files is WebStorage; navigate to https://webstorage.valpo.edu/ and login with your Valpo credentials.
 See the page Use WebStorage for instructions.
 The downside to this approach is that to modify a file you must first download it, then work on it, and finally re-upload it, replacing the original.
 It's a great solution for accessing files on your H: or S: drive at a conference, where you don't need to save changes.
 Mapping network drives allows you to work on files in a Windows File Explorer window, just as you do on campus.

 NOTE: This article assumes that you've first established a Virtual Private Network (VPN) link to campus.
 A constant VPN connection must be maintained in order to avoid losing work on the H: or S: drives when working off-campus.
-If you need help setting up a VPN connection on a Windows computer, follow the instructions on the Use VPN on Windows 10 page.
+If you need help setting up a VPN connection on a Windows computer, follow the instructions on the Run VPN Client as an App on Windows 10 page.